Made without PFCs / PFAS

-We’re working to convert all our water-repellent finishes to non-fluorinated versions by 2024.
+We’re converting all of our durable water-repellent membranes and finishes to non-fluorinated alternatives by 2025.

 What’s the difference?

 After more than a decade of effort, we have dramatically reduced the use of PFAS across our product lines, but it’s been a struggle.
 Between 2013 and 2016, we were able to fully phase out the use of long-chain (or C8) fluorocarbon-based treatments in DWR (durable water repellent) finishes, guided by studies that demonstrated C8’s negative impacts on environmental and human health.
 Instead, we began using C6, a shorter-chain fluorocarbon that, at the time, was considered a less harmful chemistry.
 After our switch, new research emerged showing that C6 is just as detrimental to us and the environment.
 That’s when we decided to start working toward water-repellent finishes and membranes made without any PFAS.

 In Fall 2019, we launched our first products with DWR finishes made without PFCs, and in 2021, we introduced the Men’s and Women’s Dual Aspect Jacket and Bibs, which eliminate PFCs from both the DWR coating as well as the water-repellent membrane.

 In Fall 2023, 92% of Patagonia’s materials by volume with water-repellent chemistries are made without PFCs.

 (Making sure your waterproof and water-repellent gear stays that way means giving it the proper care it needs.
 Remember, a clean shell is a happy shell.
 Check out our product care guide for tips.)

 After investing significant time and resources, we are in the process of making all of our membranes and water-repellent finishes without PFCs or PFAS by 2025.

 Three US states (California, New York and Colorado) will soon have regulations that require the elimination of PFAS from clothing with very limited exceptions.